2BlackCoffees/C-DebugClasses/README.md

 These are most macros.
 Before starting make sure the configuration matches your requirements.
-In TraceDebug.hpp, you will find following defines that might need to be configured for your project:
+In TraceDebug.hpp, you will find following defines that might need to be configured for your project.

+## Configuration
 ```
   TRACE_DEBUG_HPP_DEBUG_LOCAL: Will create a main to make a local example run, you certainly do not want to keep this one in your project.
 Comment it out.